nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Aspect: Handling invalid indexes in delete**

-* **Alternative 1: (Current choice)** Delete none of the given `Student` entries, even if they are valid.
+* **Alternative 1: (Current choice)** Do not execute command, give an error message saying that (some) indexes are invalid.
   * Pros:
     * Potentially save the user time they may have had to spend re-adding their `Student` entries
     * Allows user the opportunity to edit the command input without having to re-type the entire command again
   * Cons:
-    * May be cumbersome for users to find the invalid index and correc it.
+    * May be cumbersome for users to find the invalid index and correct it.
 * **Alternative 2:** Delete all valid `Student` entries out of the given indexes.
   * Pros:
     * Potentially save the user time editing their command if there was only a minor typo.